 1 Complete two Year 11 English units and one pair of Year 12 English units.
 2 Demonstrate that you have met the minimum standard for literacy and numeracy.
-You can demonstrate the minimum standard through: passing the Online Literacy and Numeracy Assessments (OLNA); or achieving Band 8 or higher in your Year 9 NAPLAN tests.
+You can demonstrate the minimum standard through: • passing the Online Literacy and Numeracy Assessments (OLNA); or • achieving a proficiency level of strong or above in your Year 9 NAPLAN tests.